Forex Training - Introduction to Forex Trading

 A problem that has reared its head in recent financial news is the occurrence of Forex manipulation by major banks, a problem that can have serious implications for investors.
 Manipulation can occur in many ways, but one of the primary methods that were recently employed was when traders who wanted to make a quick profit by buying up currencies after they knew what the starting price or what is called a “Fix” was set and before anyone else knew about the price at which the market would open.

 Manipulation can also happen when the word is leaked to certain investors about the upcoming trades being planned by other large companies.

 The Best Time of Day to Trade

 Unlike the stock market which trades only during business hours, the Forex market is active on the four different parts of the world in their respective time zones.
 This means that the Forex market operates all day and all night, which can mean long days and long nights for active traders.
 The question that comes up often, as a result, is what is the best time of day to trade?
 Unfortunately, that’s a hard one to answer, since good buying situations can happen following market overlaps and news releases.
 As a result, those who watch the markets more often and for longer periods expose themselves to more trading opportunities.

 Consider What Forex Broker You Trade With

 A forex broker will impact trading style based on a few factors.
 The first is leverage available with many forex brokers offering 500:1 while others will be as low as 50:1 (OANDA).
-This may impact strategies and the capital requirements.
+This may impact strategies and capital requirements.
 A second factor is spreads which vary dramatically between forex brokers.
-Fees (spreads) do add up so keeping these low are critical and for some fx brokers you need to weight up spreads vs commissions between accounts.
-A third forex broker factor is the trading platform and the allowance of the broker to use third party software or EAs to implement automated strategies.
+Fees (spreads) do add up so keeping these low is critical and for some fx brokers, you need to weight up spreads vs commissions between accounts.
+A third forex broker factor is the trading platform and the allowance of the broker to use third-party software or EAs to implement automated strategies.